 3) Salicylic acid can help exfoliate the skin and remove dead skin cells, which can reduce the density of redness and bumps.

-In addition, Chinese herbs can also have anti-inflammatory properties that can help reduce the symptoms of rosacea.
-China is known for utilizing natural herbs for the healing of a wide range of diseases and ailments, and some combinations of the country's natural remedies date back thousands of years.
+Additionally, Chinese herbs may have anti-inflammatory properties that can help reduce rosacea symptoms.
+China is known for utilizing natural herbs to treat a wide range of diseases and conditions, and some combinations of the country’s natural remedies date back several thousand years.

 When should you see a doctor for rosacea?